Domain vs URL: Understand the Differences

 Hyper Text Transfer Protocol (HTTP) is a protocol.
 In other words, it’s a set of rules and standards.

 Moreover, the hyper-text exchanged using HTTP goes as plain text.
-Thus this protocol is not secure and is susceptible to interception.
+Thus, this protocol is not secure and is susceptible to interception.
 Whereas, on the other hand, HTTPS is a secure protocol.
-It works in conjunction with TLS/SSL (Secure Socket Layer) certificate.
+It works in conjunction with a TLS/SSL (Secure Socket Layer) certificate.
 The certificate, then, is to ensure the authentication of the flow of information between the browser and the server.
-This other article HTTP vs HTTPS explain in details this difference inside the URL.
+This other article, HTTP vs HTTPS explain in detail this difference inside the URL.

 DNS and URL